sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/how-to/configure_auto_indexing.md

 1. Configure index jobs by committing a `sourcegraph.yaml` file to the root of the target repository.
 If you're new to YAML and want a short introduction, see [Learn YAML in five minutes](https://learnxinyminutes.com/docs/yaml/).
 Note that YAML is a strict superset of JSON, therefore the file contents can also be encoded as valid JSON (despite the file extension).

 1. Configure index jobs via the target repository's code intelligence settings UI.
-In order to view and edit the indexing configuration for a repository, navigate navigate to the code intelligence settings in the target repository's index page.
+In order to view and edit the indexing configuration for a repository, navigate to the code intelligence settings in the target repository's index page.

 <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/code-intelligence/sg-3.33/repository-page.png" class="screenshot">